transmission-remote-gui/transgui/readme.txt

 Transmission Remote GUI.
-Copyright (c) 2008-2019 by Yury Sidorov and Transmission Remote GUI working group.
+Copyright (c) 2008-2019 by Yury Sidorov and the Transmission Remote GUI working group.

 Transmission Remote GUI is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by